 Department faculty are involved in a number of other significant scholarly collaborations.
 The Thinking from Elsewhere book series at Fordham University Press was co-founded by anthropology department faculty and alumni, with many notable contributions that are animated by three touchstones at the heart of the anthropological endeavor: conceptual labor that struggles with and occasionally displaces habitual categories of thought; ethnographic labor animated by a desire to be attentive to life in its singularities; and sustained engagement with other forms of knowledge.

 Department faculty have also been founding members of the bildungslab*, a collective of feminist scholars of color in the German-speaking world, and have created a platform to exchange innovative teaching methods and artistic ideas, as well as theories on pedagogy.
 Our faculty also co-convene the Network for Contemporary Anthropological Theory (NCAT), a home for discussion and promoting anthropological theory within the European Association of Social Anthropologists (EASA).

 Many faculty in the department are committed to the development of more public-facing research and writing practices, seeking to respond to the widespread sense that the grounds of higher education may be shifting under our feet, and working to adapt parts of our undergraduate and graduate course offerings with a desire to equip students to enter professional worlds that sorely need anthropological knowledge and methodologies.

 This commitment is driven in part by the sense that our university must be a better neighbor in the city of Baltimore, confronting more squarely the divides that the institution has been historically complicit in deepening.
-One manifestation of this commitment is the Sustainable Design Practicum that department faculty have developed, creating opportunities for teams of students to collaborate closely with local environmental justice organizations.
+One manifestation of this commitment is the Environmental Justice Workshop that department faculty have developed, creating opportunities for teams of students to collaborate closely with local environmental justice organizations.